port-labs/port-docs/docs/customize-pages-dashboards-and-plugins/page/tutorial.md

 In addition, every role, user and team which does not appear in this request body does not have permission to view the page.

 :::note
 Only page permissions of software catalog pages can be requested.
-For example, the permissions for the DevPortal Setup page and the audit log page cannot be changed.
+For example, the permissions for the DevPortal Builder page and the audit log page cannot be changed.
 :::

 ## Update page permissions